 United Against Racism – A Movement Not a Moment

-We must all do our part, working United, to make our communities the places that we need them to be – equitable, respectful and opportunity-filled.
-We, as a society, can and must do better to guarantee that the basic human rights and freedoms of every person in every community are protected.
+We believe that we must all do our part, working United, to make our communities the places that we need them to be – diverse, equitable, inclusive, respectful and opportunity-filled.

-Statement from United Way’s Worldwide Board Chair and CEO on equity and access to justice
+Statement from United Way of the Chattahoochee Valley’s President & CEO on equity and access to justice

 DIVERSITY AND INCLUSION